jetfirephp/validator/readme.md

 $response = \JetFire\Validator\Validator::validatePost([
     'firstName|lastName'               => 'alpha|length:<60',
 ],[
-    'alpha:firstName'                  => 'FirstName must contain only letters', // only applied for firstName not for lastName
+    'alpha:firstName'                  => 'FirstName must contains only letters', // only applied for firstName not for lastName
     'length'                           => ':field must not exceed 60 characters', // :field is replaced by field name (firstName or lastName)
 ]);
 ```